cjzcpsyx/CS186/hw0/README.md

 If you don't yet have a GitHub account, create one by following the instructions [here](https://help.github.com/articles/set-up-git/).

 **Afterwards, register that account with us by completing [this form](http://goo.gl/forms/WB4RjBnZSp).
 If you make a mistake filling it out, you can revisit this link to correct it.
-Please fill out this form by Friday September 4.**
+Please fill out this form by Monday September 7.**

-By the end of Friday, you should receive an e-mail which confirms your registration with us.
-If you do not, please check that you've filled out the form correctly, and then post a private note on Piazza (visible to instructors only) to let us know as soon as possible.

 # Submitting Assignments in CS 186